Article On Finding, Interviewing, and

 5. Is the person a member of the National Speakers Association?
 If not, why not?

-You don’t want to hear that they don’t qualify yet, though!
+You don’t want to hear that they don’t qualify yet!
 If they say they used to be,

 some people may have legitimate personal reasons for having left, but at least you’ll know they